awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-view.md

 1. In the **Changes** section, choose **View nested change set** of the nested change set you want to view\.

-   The AWS CloudFormation console directs you to the nested change set's details page\.
+   The CloudFormation console directs you to the nested change set's details page\.
 You can choose **Go to root change set** to view the root change set or, you can choose **View parent change set** to view the parent change set\.
 For more information see, [Change sets for nested stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/change-sets-for-nested-stacks.html)\.
 ![\[The details page for the nested change set.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-nested-stacks-change-sets-details01.png)

 ------